 Aboriginal Children and Aboriginal Women’s Rights

-Anne McGillivray’s research has focused on children and the law and children’s right, with a particular focus on Aboriginal children.
-She has also worked in the areas of violence against women and Aboriginal women.
-Her work has been published in many different academic journals and books.
-Below are some examples of the work she has published in the area.
+Former Robson Hall Professor Anne McGillivray’s research focused on children and the law and children’s rights, with a particular focus on Aboriginal children.
+She also worked in the area of violence against Aboriginal women.
+Her work has been published in many different academic journals and books including the following:

 - Black Eyes All of the Time: Intimate Violence, Aboriginal Women and the Justice System (1999) with Brenda Comaskey; prefaces by Judge Murray Sinclair and Elder Mae Louise Campbell.
 Toronto: University of Toronto Press

 - Everybody Had Black Eyes: Intimate Violence, Aboriginal Women and the Justice System (2000) with Brenda Comaskey in S. Pereault and J. Proulx, eds., No Place for Violence: Canadian Aboriginal Alternatives.
 Fernwood Books